Course Rules and Regulations

 Players are required to maintain “Pace of Play”, by keeping up with the group in front of you.
 Slower groups are encouraged to allow faster groups behind them to play through if requested.
 If your group falls behind, the Rangers may request that you pick up the pace.

-Please show courtesy to fellow players and the course maintenance crew by repairing divots, repairing ball marks on the greens, and raking the bunkers.
+Please show courtesy to fellow players and the course maintenance crew by replacing divots, repairing ball marks on the greens, and raking the bunkers.

 No alcoholic beverages are allowed on the course.